 The University of Turku offers the possibility to take exams also electronically either in e-exam rooms or as Moodle exams.
 The subjects that use the electronic exam system will inform the students separately about exam dates and times.

-Some studies of the Open University use also the electronic exam rooms in Turku, in the University Consortium in Pori, in the teacher training school in Rauma and in Vaasa (Åbo Akademi’s exam room).
+Some studies of the Open University also use the electronic exam rooms in Turku, in the University Consortium in Pori, in the teacher training school in Rauma and in Vaasa (Åbo Akademi’s exam room).
 You can also take University of Turku electronic exam in other universities e-exam room.
 The exam time must be booked in advance and the key to the exam room picked up.

 Moodle exams are carried out individually in the Moodle learning environment within a given date and timeframe.
 The completed exam answer is saved and sent to the teacher for evaluation.

 Moodle exams allow the use of lecture notes, references and other study materials.
 The exam questions are formulated in a way that answers cannot be found directly from the books but require an ability to combine and deduce information to answer the questions.
 Students prepare for a Moodle exam as for any other type of examination.

 The records of your studies can be viewed on the Student Desktop.
 Please first choose the study right you want to view from the upper right corner of the desktop.
 Navigate to the Credits option in the desktop page that opens.

 The courses and modules at the Open University are graded in accordance to the criteria used for degree studies at the University of Turku.

 The grading of studies operates on the following scale: 5 = excellent, 4 = very good, 3 = good, 2 = satisfactory, 1 = sufficient, 0 = fail, or as pass or fail.

 The highest attained grade of a course is registered as the official grade.